-The in-and-out design also helps if you’re going above and beyond the standard straightforward hits, giving you the chance to practice accurate landings on various bits of the body – although if your intended opponent looks like this, god help them.
+The in-and-out design also helps if you’re going above and beyond the standard, straightforward hits, giving you a chance to practice accurate landings on various bits of the body – although if your intended opponent looks like this, god help them.

 Best free-standing punch bags

 This extra-large training bag is all about that base.
 Now, while having a bag that swings and sways all over the place might be good practice for bar brawls, it’s hardly becoming a pro, which is why reviewers love this XXL Century training bag.
 Standing at a respectable 5’9, it’s a pretty stoic opponent that does move, but unlike a hanging bag, it doesn’t swing away and give you time to reset, so it’s a great one for short, high-intensity workouts.
 Its freestanding design also means you can move all around it and then dispatch it to the shed when it hands your ass to you.